 As mentioned above, these statements are very negative.
 They make it seem as if Alice isn’t doing well.

-On a new page for each domain, she rewrites each statement.
-She phrases them to show what she positive action she needs to do differently.
-Not what she isn’t doing now.
+On a new page for each domain, she phrases each statement to show what she can do differently.

 Each statement now tells her what actions to take.
-Then she can set specific goals as to how to achieve them.
+Later, she can set specific goals to achieve these actions.

 Start with one area

-Alice decides to focus on one domain, the Family domain.
-Later, she can tackle the rest one by one.
+To reduce the stress on herself, Alice decides to focus on the Family domain.
+Later, she can tackle the rest, one by one.